 LED Name LED Pattern Function Number Steady Off The module has no power or no IP address has been assigned.
 Steady Green The module has at least one established Ethernet/IP connection.
-1 Network Flashing Green There are no Ethernet/IP connections established to the module Status Flashing Red One or more of the connections in which this module the target has timed out Steady Red The module has detected that its IP address is already in use Flashing Green/Red The module is performing a power on self test Steady Off No Power.
+1 Network Flashing Green There are no Ethernet/IP connections established to the module Status Flashing Red One or more of the connections in which this module is the target has timed out Steady Red The module has detected that its IP address is already in use Flashing Green/Red The module is performing a power on self test Steady Off No Power.
 Steady Green The module is operating correctly.
-2 Module Status Flashing Red A minor recoverable fault has been detected.
+2 Module Flashing Green The module has not been initialized.
+Status Flashing Red A minor recoverable fault has been detected.
 Steady Red A major internal error has been detected.
 Flashing Green/Red The module is performing a power on self test.
 3 Activity This LED flashes green each time a packet is received or LED transmitted 4 Link This LED indicates that the module is connected to an Ethernet network